harlananelson/ubuntu/after-installation.md

-# Things to do after installation of Ubuntu
+# Things to do after installation of Ubuntu/Lubuntu
 I have installed Ubuntu twice now and documented what I did.
 This document changes every time as I learn new things each time.
-To install Ubuntu, you need to go to the download site and also create a bootable usb key you will use for the installation.
+To install Ubuntu, you need to go to the download site and also create a bootable usb key that you will use for the installation.
 That's easy.
-This downment shows you what to do afterwards.
+This document shows you what to do afterwards.

 ## Install xclip
 This program will let you copy your public key to the buffer.
 It is needed when you upload your git key to gihub.